zaphosting/docs/docs/contribution-guides-guidelines.md

 hello(server)
 ```

-### Use of admonitions
+### Use of Admonitions

-Within your content, you may decide to use an admonition to highlight certain information under one of the 5 possible labels, which are explored below.

-The syntax for using each admonition is the same, replacing the keyword with the type you would like to use.
-Here's an example of usage:
+Admonitions are used to highlight important information within your guide.
+There are five available types, each serving a different purpose.

+When using admonitions, a clear and descriptive title must always be defined.
+The title ensures that readers immediately understand the context and importance of the highlighted information without needing to read the full text first.

+The general syntax is identical for all types.
+Only the keyword changes depending on the intended purpose:

 ```
-:::note
-This is a note!
-Replace the above keyword to change the type.
+:::warning Title
+	Your content goes here.
 :::
 ```

 #### Note

-:::note Note Title!
-(Optional)
-You should use this tag to display additional notes that may be useful but aren't directly important.
+:::note Example: Additional Information
+Use this type for supplementary information that may help the reader but is not essential to completing the guide.
 :::

 #### Tip

-:::tip Tip Title!
-(Optional)
+:::tip Example: Performance Optimization Tip
-Place any tips that you have from experience in this tag.
+Use this type to share practical advice, best practices, or efficiency improvements based on experience.
 :::

 #### Info

-:::info Info Title!
-(Optional)
-If there is important information that the user should know about, place it within this tag.
+:::info Example: Requirement or Important Detail
+Use this type for important contextual information that the reader should be aware of before or during the process.
 :::

 #### Caution

-:::caution Caution Title!
-(Optional)
-Is there something in your guide that the user should be warned and cautious about whilst following the guide?
-Use this tag to highlight it.
+:::caution Example: Configuration Risk
+Use this type to warn the reader about potential issues or mistakes that could occur while following the guide.
 :::

 #### Danger

-:::danger Danger Title!
-(Optional)
-You should use the danger admonition where crucial information needs highlighting.
-In particular, this should be used to make the user aware of known bugs or deprecated features.
+:::danger Example: Known Bug or Deprecated Feature
+Use this type for critical warnings.
+This includes known bugs, irreversible actions, security risks, or deprecated features that may cause serious problems.
 :::

 ### Screenshots